lulugo19/mci-ss18/ms2/ms1_corrections/hierarchical_task_analysis.md

 manually specify the transponder in his application interface opened in his browser.

+## 3. Check for avaiable transponder

+**graph in ../../static/hta-graphs/cfat**

+**Plan 3.4:** do 3.1-3.3.
+If transponder is available continue with 3.4, else continue with 3.5.

+### Description

+A lender can check if his desired transponder or a transponder to his desired room is available using our mobile application.
+The lender can look up his permissions and filter them.
+Since our system knows all the time if a transponder is available or not, it can give the lender this information.

+## 4. Check if I have permission to room/transponder

+**graph in ../../static/hta-graphs/cptrpt**

+### Description

+In case a lender wants to check if he has permission to a room or transponder.
+Furthermore he can see when his permisson expires.

+## 5. Ask for permission

+**graph in ../../static/hta-graphs/ask_for_permission**

+**Plan 5.5.1:** do 5.1-5.4.
+If permission is granted continue with 5.5.1.

+**Plan 5.5.2:** do 5.1-5.4.
+If permission is refused continue with 5.5.2.

+### Description

+A lender can use our application for making permission requests.
+That means he/she can look up a room or transponder and ask for a permission, which the person in charge of this room or transponder can either grant or refuse.
+Either way the lender gets informed by our application about whether the request is granted or refused.

 ## Conclusion

 The Hierarchical Task Analysis gave us a great entry point and some insights to how